 A. Registration Fee

 There are costs associated with running a co-op.
 PCHG leadership appreciates the financial sacrifices homeschooling families often make to be at home with their children.
 We will therefore strive to keep the fees affordable for everyone.
-As of 2019-2020, PCHG requires an annual membership fee of $45, if you pay for the whole year, or $25 if you pay each semester separately.
+As of 2023-2024, PCHG requires an annual membership fee of $40 per family.
 This is applied to help maintain our website and purchase supplies like markers, pencils, glue, party items etc. In addition, some classes may have a small additional fee for participation.
 The balance of your registration fee will need to be paid in full at registration.

 B. Other Fees/Costs

 Special events and field trips may require an additional fee that is not included in the annual membership.

 A staffed Nursery will be offered for babies and toddlers ages 4 and under.
 Older children will not be allowed into the nursery, unless their own parent is working in the nursery at that time.
 Diaper changes and potty training will remain the parent's responsibility.
 Babies and toddlers may remain with a parent in the classes if it does not disturb the class.

 DROPPING OFF IS NOT ALLOWED

 Students will not be allowed at PCHG events without a parent on-site at all times (or a designated substitute in case of an emergency or illness).
 In case of an emergency (not scheduling conflicts or “errands”) where you must leave the church grounds, ask another parent to be directly responsible for your children.
 Tell your children and the leadership team to whom your children are accountable.